 Hikari: That time... when you moved away...
 I cried a lot.
 Every single day...
 I cried continuously.
 But then, I realized that I should stop crying, because when we meet again one day, if I am still a cry baby, you would hate this.
 So I thought I'd do my best not be to be a cry baby...
 That's why... on that school entrance day, when I met you again, I did not cry in front of you, as I promised myself.
 But, today, with the graduation just around the corner, I...

 - When Sue has to leave and go home in Grandia, she tries to hold back the tears, but burst into sobs as she insists she doesn't want to cry.

 - Near the end of Little Busters, Kyousuke tells Riki that he needs to be strong and not cry anymore.
 Moments later when they finally part and Riki awakens at the site of the bus crash to drag him and Rin away from it, leaving the rest of their friends for the dead to save their own lives, all Riki can think is to apologise to Kyousuke that he couldn't stop himself.

-- Sonic the Hedgehog (2006) has Princess Elise, a young girl who was told by her father since childhood to never cry since doing so would release the fiery god, Iblis, from her body and destroy the world.
+- Sonic the Hedgehog (2006) has Princess Elise, a young girl who was told by her father since childhood to never cry since doing so (unbeknownst to her of course) would release the fiery god, Iblis, from her body and destroy the world.
 You can see several times throughout the game where Elise almost cries, but quickly gets reassured by Sonic that things will be ok and she just has to smile.
 However, when Sonic gets killed by Mephiles, Elise can't contain her emotions any longer and wails over Sonic's death, which releases Iblis and merges with Mephiles to reform the sun god and devourer of time, Solaris.